-Key: \overline{X} = Mean, SD = Standard Deviation, Df = Degree of freedom, Remk = Remarks, S = Significant, NS = Not significant.
+Key: $\mathbf{X}$ = Mean, SD = Standard Deviation, Df = Degree of freedom, Remk = Remarks, S = Significant, NS = Not significant.

-Table 4 presents a t-test summary to test hypothesis 1 that there is no significant difference in the mean responses of male and female students on the Metal Cutting Practical Skill Assessment Scale (MCPSAS) in metalwork technology in Technical Colleges in Nigeria.
-Results revealed P-values on the operating skills items which ranged from 0.299-0.889 with overall cluster means of p=0.564, t-cal of 0.034 at 46degree of freedom.
-Since each of the overall P-values is greater than 0.05 criterion values, it implies that there was no significant difference in the mean responses of the respondents.
-Therefore, the hypothesis 1 of no significant difference was not rejected.
+Table 4 presents a t-test summary to test the hypothesis 1 that there is no significant difference in the mean responses of male and female students on Metal Cutting Practical Skill Assessment Scale (MCPSAS) in metalwork technology in Technical Colleges in Nigeria.
+Results revealed P-values on the operating skills items which ranged from 0.299 - 0.889 with overall cluster means of p = 0.564, t-cal of 0.034 at 46degree of freedom.
+Since each of the overall P-values is greater than 0.05 criterion values, it implies that there was no significant difference was not rejected.